"Visual learners" use graphics to understand the world.

-This shouldn't be a surprise in the Internet era.
-It makes perfect sense that it's easier to look at a chart and draw conclusions than work through an oversized spreadsheet.
-I think of charts as the alternative to messy lists of data.
+It makes perfect sense that it's easier to look at PowerPoint charts or graphs and draw conclusions than work through an oversized spreadsheet.
+I think of PowerPoint charts as the alternative to messy lists of data.

-When we're giving presentations, we have to keep this in mind.
-If our audience is full of visual learners, we need graphics that drive the key points of a presentation.
-A few well-placed charts and graphics will ensure your audience comes away understanding your important points.
+With presentations, don't forget about visual learners.
+If our audience is full of visual learners, you need PowerPoint graphs to drive the key points of a presentation.
+A few well-placed PPT charts and graphics will ensure your audience understands your important points.

-It should come as no surprise that PowerPoint makes it easy to create charts.
-You can build and customize charts and graphs right inside of the app.
+PowerPoint makes it easy to create charts.
+Build and customize PowerPoint charts and graphs right inside of the app.

-In this tutorial, I'll teach you how to create charts inside of Microsoft PowerPoint.
-Instead of overwhelming your audience with a spreadsheet, show them a graphic that summarizes your findings.
-Let's get stared.
+In this tutorial, learn how to make a chart in Microsoft PowerPoint.
+Instead of overwhelming your audience with a spreadsheet, show them PowerPoint graphs that summarize your findings.

 How to Make a Chart in PowerPoint (Watch & Learn)

 The screencast below is a step-by-step guide to building your first chart in PowerPoint.
-I'll walk you through building a chart right inside of PowerPoint.
+I'll walk you through how to make a chart in PowerPoint.

 Here's what I'll cover: